TutorialsLast Updated Jul 24, 202411 min read

 How does Axios work?

-Axios works by making HTTP requests with NodeJS and XMLHttpRequests on the browser.
-If the request was successful, you will receive a response with the data requested.
-If the request failed, you will get an error.
+Axios helps developers make HTTP requests from NodeJS or XMLHttpRequests from a browser.
+If the request is successful, you will receive a response with the data requested.
+If the request fails, you will get an error.
 You can also intercept the requests and responses and transform or modify them.
 I will go into more detail about that later in this tutorial.

-This diagram shows a representation of how Axios interacts with an application.
+This diagram represents how Axios interacts with an application.

 Axios interaction

-Axios is able to determine whether the request is made to the browser or to NodeJS.
-Once this is established, it then identifies the proper way to make the API requests and returns a transformed response back to the client that made the server request.
+Axios is able to determine whether the request is made from the browser or from NodeJS.
+Once this is established, it then identifies the proper way to make the API requests and returns a transformed response back to the client that made the request.

 Axios request and response configurations